dantosXD/coastaldraftlines/src/pages/index.md

           We are Maine's most reccommended professionals to garuntee quality draft lines.
 If you want taps that pour perfection, Coastal Draft Lines are the only choice.
-  - type: section_portfolio
-    title: Recent Installs
-    section_id: latest-projects
-    subtitle: An optional subtitle of the section
-    layout_style: mosaic
-    projects_number: 6
-    view_all_label: View All
-    view_all_url: portfolio
   - type: section_testimonials
     title: Testimonials
     section_id: testimonials